stex2005/Retrainer/README.md

 ## Step 3 - Create Figures
 The third step is used to create figures from the previously computed outcome measures.
 The user can specify in the script the number of subjects to be analyzed.

+- `Run_Step3_CreateFigures`

+## Step 4 - Create Tables
+The fourth step is used to create tables and figures from the previously computed outcome measures.
+The user has to select the exercises to be considered for each subject.
+The code then creates a table for each exercise.

+- `Run_Step4_CreateTables`